khudgins/documentation/tutorials/wordpressdemo/configure_datasource.rst

 associate a starting datasource with a database service.
 On the MySQL service, associate the datasource uploaded earlier as shown:

-The MySQL service is special, enStratus will execute a routine to install a datasource once the mysql service is configured.
+The MySQL service is special, Enstratius will execute a routine to install a datasource once the mysql service is configured.
 On the MySQL service, choose actions > Data Sources

 .. figure:: ./images/addDataSource0.png